-The policy and procedures concerning sexual misconduct outside the scope of this policy on Title IX Sexual Harassment may be found in Policy 1340 Sexual Misconduct.
-The policy and procedures concerning all forms of discrimination other than sexual harassment and sexual misconduct may be found in Policy 1324 Discrimination and Harassment (other than sexual harassment and misconduct).
+The policy concerning sexual misconduct outside the scope of this policy may be found in Policy 1340 - Sexual Misconduct.
+The policy and procedures concerning all forms of discrimination other than sexual misconduct and Title IX sexual harassment may be found in Policy 1324 - Discrimination and Retaliation (other than Title IX Sexual Harassment (Policy 1346) and Sexual Misconduct (Policy 1340)).
 Sexual harassment is a form of sex discrimination, and it is not limited by gender, gender identity, or sexual orientation of the complainant or the respondent.